-Francis V. O'Connor gave papers (partially microfilmed on reels 1084-1091) to the National Collection of Fine Arts, now the Smithsonian American Art Museum, which subsequently transferred the papers, with O'Connor's permission, to AAA in 1974.
-O'Connor donated an additional 15.8 linear feet of papers to AAA in 2010.
+The papers were donated by Francis O'Connor to the National Collection of Fine Arts, now the Smithsonian American Art Museum, which subsequently transferred the papers, with O'Connor's permission, to the Archives of American Art in 1974.
+In 2010, O'Connor donated an additional 15.8 linear feet of papers to the Archives.

 How to Use this Collection